HauserGroup/gogoGPCR2/README.md

 [![Orcid: Jakob](https://img.shields.io/badge/Jakob-bar?style=flat&logo=orcid&labelColor=white&color=grey
 )](https://orcid.org/0000-0002-2841-7284)

+**Note that much of the code is custom to the project and may not be directly applicable to other projects.
+Please contact the authors for assitance and collaboration on using this code**

 gogoGPCR2 is a framework for performing burden testing on UK Biobank Research Analysis Platform (RAP).

-gogoGPCR2 can perform burden testing on Whole-Exome Sequencing (WES) and Whole Genome Sequencing (WGS) data.
+gogoGPCR2 can be used as inspiration for burden testing on Whole-Exome Sequencing (WES) and Whole Genome Sequencing (WGS) data in the UKB.

 This repo contains a series of notebooks, for pre-processing and quality controlling phenotype and genetic data, a Dockerfile for pre-processing phenotypes with PHESANT, and a series of scripts, for performing burden testing, with regenie.
-For information on running individual notebooks and scripts, see notebooks/[WES/WGS]/README.md and scripts/[WES/WGS]/README.md, respectively.
+For information on running individual notebooks and scripts, see `notebooks/[WES/WGS]/README.md` and `scripts/[WES/WGS]/README.md`, respectively.

 Despite the name, gogoGPCR2 can be run for any (set of) gene(s).